bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 **Features**

 - Dynamic creation of bigraphs at runtime based on an EMOF-based meta model
-- Read and write meta and instance model to file system
+- Read and write the meta and instance model from and to the file system
 - Visualization (beta)
     - graphical export via GraphViz, DOT
     - PNG, JPG, ...
 - Bigraph matching (beta)
-- Bigraphical reactive system support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system) (alpha)
+- Bigraphical Reactive System support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system) (alpha)
     - simulation
     - predicate checking
     - order of reaction rules
-- Model transformation / Conversions (WIP)
+- Model transformation / Conversions (alpha)
-    - e.g., GXL, BigMC, BigraphER
+    - e.g., to GXL, BigMC and BigraphER